best-practice-and-impact/ons-spark/CONTRIBUTING.md

 2. **Create a new branch using the correct naming convention:** You will not have a copy of the repository issues in your new fork, so it is important that when you create your new branch, you name it clearly so it can be easily matched back to an issue.
 The preferred naming convention for this repository is to use <issue_number>-<title>-<of>-<issue>.
 So for example if you wanted to work on issue number 1 and it was titled "Contributing Guidance Needs Testing" in the issues list, your new branch would be called 1-contributing-guidance-needs-testing.

 3. **Make your changes on the newly created branch**: We recommend that contributions to the book be made locally, by cloning the repository on your local machine.
-Details of how to do this are given in the [Cloning this repository](CONTRIBUTING.md#cloning-this-repository) section below.

    You may choose to write or edit book pages in either Jupyter notebook format (.ipynb) or markdown (.md).
 However, we require that finalised book content is saved into the book repository in **both** formats and that raw Python and R scripts are also available.
 You can generate all of the required files either from a .ipynb file by running the notebook converter utility or from the .md file by running the reverse converter     utility.
 See the relevant sections of this guidance ([Converting .ipynb files](CONTRIBUTING.md#converting-ipynb-files) or [Converting .md files](CONTRIBUTING.md#converting-md-files)) for more details of how to do this.